 Want to include Girl Scout traditions in your trip?
 Look no farther than the Juliette Gordon Low Birthplace in Savannah, Georgia!
 Your girls also have the chance to deepen their connections to Girl Scouts around the world by visiting one of the WAGGGS (World Association of Girl Guides and Girl Scouts) World Centers, which offer low-cost accommodations and special programs in five locations around the world.

 And if your troop is looking to stay closer to home this year?
-Ask your council about council-owned camps and other facilities that can be rented out.
+Ask GSC about council-owned camps and other facilities that can be rented out.

 As your Girl Scouts excitedly plan their next trip, remember to limit your role to facilitating the girls’ brainstorming and planning, never doing the work for them.
-Share your ideas and insights, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!
+Share your ideas and insights, ask tough questions when you must, and support all their decisions with enthusiasm and encouragement!

 © Copyright 2009–2022 Girl Scouts of the United States of America.
 All rights reserved.
 All information and material contained in Girl Scouts’ Volunteer Essentials guide (“Material”) is provided by Girl Scouts of the United States of America (GSUSA) and is intended to be educational material solely to be used by Girl Scout volunteers and council staff.
 Reproduction, distribution, compiling, or creating derivative works of any portion of the Material or any use other than noncommercial uses as permitted by copyright law is prohibited, unless explicit, prior authorization by GSUSA in writing was granted.
 GSUSA reserves its exclusive right in its sole discretion to alter, limit, or discontinue the Material at any time without notice.